-If you would like G.O.A.'L to help you with applying for your F-4 visa, we kindly request that you join G.O.A.'L as a member.
+If you would like assistance applying for the F-4 visa, we kindly request that you first join as a member.

-We exist because of our members.
-Your membership fee directly supports keeping our doors open.
+We exist because of our members' support.
+Your membership fee directly supports our operations.

 PLEASE READ THIS ENTIRE PAGE CAREFULLY BEFORE EMAILING US.
-MANY QUESTIONS CAN BE ANSWERED BY THE CONTENT ON THIS PAGE.
+ANSWERS TO MOST GENERAL QUESTIONS CAN BE FOUND ON THIS PAGE.

-F-4 Visa Basic Information (First Time Applicants & Applicants Switching To An F-4 Visa)
+F-4 Visa Basic Information: First Time Applicants + Switching To The F-4

 1. Application Form